•

 All editorial correspondence concerning receipt, review, revision, editing, proofs, and publication of a manuscript will be sent to only the corresponding author by e-mail and via the author's homepage.
 All correspondence concerning the manuscript must include the manuscript number in the "Subject" line of the e-mail message.

-Peer review
+Peer Review

 All submitted manuscripts are reviewed initially by the Editor and/or Associate Editors.
 Manuscripts that lack novelty or new insights and do not meet the general criteria for publication in this journal will be rejected without external peer review.
 In such instances, these decisions will be sent as quickly as possible so as not to delay publication elsewhere.
 For other manuscripts, the Editors and Associate Editors will invite two or more referees who are active in the field to review the manuscript.
-The reviewers act only in an advisory capacity, and the final decision is the responsibility of the Editors and Associate Editors.
+The reviewers act only in an advisory capacity, and the final decision is the responsibility of the Editor-in-Chief and Associate Editors.
 The reviewers are asked to comment not only on the scientific content but also on the manuscript’s suitability for Journal of Electrochemistry.
 The manuscript that passes the initial evaluation will be sent to review by at least two external double-blind reviewers who have areas of expertise related to the submitted manuscripts.
 In general, reviewers return comments in 28 days.
 The comments will be sent to the authors regardless of whether the manuscript is accepted or not.

-Revised manuscripts
+Revised Manuscripts

 After the peer review, if a revision is requested for a potentially acceptable manuscript, the authors should upload the revised manuscript via the Journal website as soon as possible.
 The revision deadlines for Reviews, Perspective, Articles are as follows.